Gniew: History

 Beginning in the 10th century, the region belonged to Poland and was part of Gdańsk Pomerania.
-After the division of Poland by Bolesław III Wrymouth, Gniew fell to the castellany of Starogard Gdański.
+After the division of Poland by Bolesław III Wrymouth, Gniew fell to the castellany of Starogard.
 The land later fell to the Dukes of Świecie and in 1229 Duke Sambor and Świętopełk II of Pomerania granted it to the Cistercian abbey in Oliwa.
 In the second half of the 13th century, Sambor retook Gniew from the Cistercians and in 1276 bestowed it on the Teutonic Knights.
 Their claim was formally recognized by Mestwin II of Pomerania in 1282, and the city became the first stronghold of the Teutonic Order on the left riverside of the Vistula.
 A castle was built as a result of this important strategic location, and in 1297 the Teutonic Knights gave Gniew town privileges.
 In 1306, the town returned to Poland, and several years later it was occupied by Teutonic Knights.

 The town changed hands various times between 1410 and 1466.
 In 1440, it joined the anti-Teutonic Prussian Confederation, and upon its request it was re-incorporated to Poland by King Casimir IV Jagiellon in 1454, which was confirmed in the Second Peace of Toruń in 1466.
 Administratively, it was part of the Pomeranian Voivodeship in the Polish province of Royal Prussia, later also in the Greater Poland Province.
 Gniew was the seat of the starosts (local district governors), they resided in the Gniew castle.
 In 1454 Gniew was temporarily the first seat of the Polish voivodes of Pomerania.
 In 1626, during the Swedish-Polish War, a battle between the Polish–Lithuanian Commonwealth and Swedish forces was fought in the area of Gniew, resulting in a (formal) victory for the army of King Gustavus Adolphus of Sweden, though the battle was unresolved.